 Having previously served as general counsel of the North Carolina Department of Environment and Natural Resources, Bill has a comprehensive understanding of the agency’s methods, practices, procedures and personnel.
 He has extensive experience in compliance planning and litigation, especially CWA issues and emerging coastal management practices.

-Bill is a certified mediator with extensive experience in using non-traditional techniques to solve his clients’ complex problems.
+Bill is a graduate of the state mediator program and has extensive experience in using non-traditional techniques to solve complex problems, including conducting hundreds of private mediations.

 Bill is experienced in a wide variety of litigation and arbitration areas, including construction, environmental, real property, and contract disputes.

-Selected by his peers for inclusion in The Best Lawyers in America© in Labor and Employment Litigation, Employment-Management Law, and Labor-Management Law (Lawyer of the Year 2015) (1995-2016)
+Selected by his peers for inclusion in The Best Lawyers in America© in Labor and Employment Litigation, Employment Law - Management, and Labor Law - Management (Greensboro Lawyer of the Year 2015, 2019) (1995-2021)

 Recognized by his peers for inclusion in Business North Carolina’s "Legal Elite" in Employment Law (2003, 2006, 2009, 2012-2014)